What are phantom pregnancies in dogs?

 Symptoms of phantom pregnancy

-Dogs who’ve developed a phantom pregnancy are likely to exhibit both physical and behavioural symptoms – much as they would if actually carrying a litter of puppies.
+Dogs who’ve developed a phantom pregnancy are likely to exhibit both behavioural and physical symptoms – much as they would if actually carrying a litter of puppies.

 You may notice your pet acting in a motherly way.
 She might start nesting, for example by moving bedding around to try to create a den for herself and her phantom brood.
 She might also start digging in a bid to create a safe area for whelping her non-existent pups.